Over the last few years, I’ve been working on a project that’s kind of a secret.

 They are right here:

-Every couple of weeks, there will be a new one available, depending upon my time availability.
+Every couple of weeks or months, there will be a new one available, depending upon my time availability.

 Why am I doing this?